 "They deserve to be heard by millions" (B-Side, USA).

-In 2017, following a number of previous false starts during 2013-2016, The Whisky Priests announced firm plans to reunite for a small number of Reunion Shows throughout Europe in 2018, together with further plans to reissue their entire back catalogue as a 12-disc box set, containing all studio albums, many with with bonus tracks (6 CDs), two live albums, including a double live album (3 CD's), an album of early Singles and EP's (1 CD), as well as an album of Demos coupled with an album of Radio Sessions (2 CD's).
+In 2017, The Whisky Priests announced firm plans to reunite for a small number of Reunion Shows throughout Europe in 2018, together with further plans to reissue their entire back catalogue as a 12-disc box set.
+"Bloody Well Everything!"
+(The Complete Works 1985-2000) contains all studio albums, many with bonus tracks (6 CDs), two live albums, including a double live album (3 CD's), an album of early Singles and EP's (1 CD), as well as an album of Demos coupled with an album of Radio Sessions (2 CD's).